Vox: Single Manual Continentals

 MK1a.jpg (45377 bytes)

 The next version of the JMI continental came out, I believe, some time in 1963.
-The one shown here is the only specimen I've seen.
-It's oscillator boards are dated "30 NOV 1963".
+This specimen, one of only a few I've sen, has oscillator boards dated "30 NOV 1963".
 The lowest "C" key does not have a date stamped on it, but does have the words: "LONG EATON NOTTINGHAM".
-It has the same style Mains/Vibrato switches and pilot light (shown much more clearly here) as the Square Top, but has the more typical slanted top configuration, and a rather unusual oscillator board mounting design (below).
+It has the same style Mains/Vibrato switches and pilot light as the Square Top, but has the more typical slanted top configuration, and the same primitive "milk crate" generator boards.
 I don't know how many of these were produced, but I've been told they're not that uncommon in the UK.
-I think this may be the "milk crate" design mentioned by Dick Denney in Mark Vail's "Vintage Synthesizers".

 (Thanks to Henry Badowski for the pictures of this one)